• Skip to primary navigation

 • Peppermint Sugar Cookie Bars - This recipe features a soft sugar cookie base with peppermint buttercream and crushed candy canes!

-• Christmas Sugar Cookie Bars - These Christmas dessert bars are always the talk at holiday parties!
+• Christmas Sugar Cookie Bars - These festive dessert bars are always the talk at holiday parties!

 • Pumpkin Streusel Bars - If you are a fan of pumpkin flavor, this easy-to-make recipe may be your new favorite!

-• Chocolate Pecan Pie Bars - A delicious dessert bar that features a cream cheese pie crust topped with chocolate filling and crunchy pecans!
+• Chocolate Pecan Pie Bars - A delicious dessert with a cream cheese pie crust topped with chocolate filling and crunchy pecans!

-• Pineapple Pie Bars - A fruity and tropical treat perfect for serving at your next potluck, party, or family gathering!
+• Pineapple Pie Bars - A fruity and tropical treat that is perfect for serving at your next potluck, party, or family gathering!

 • Apple Cobbler Bars - These cobbler bars are full of warm spices and apple pie filling, topped with a sweet vanilla glaze!